RowBlackGhost005/cd-system-csa/README.md

     index index.html;

     location / {
-        try_files $uri /index.html;
+        try_files $uri $uri/ /index.html =404;
     }
 ```

 This tells NGIX to look for the index inside the folder we created, then we need to make sure that our Deployment phase copies the build content inside that folder.

-*Note that these settings are already in the file, you migh need to look for them.*
+*Note that these settings are already in the file, you might need to look for them.*
 ![NGINX Configuration](doc/images/console-3.png)

 Save the file by clicking `CTRL + X` then pressing `Y` and then enter.